Urfa Man: Discovery

 The statue was found during construction work, and the exact location of the find has not been properly recorded, but it may have come from the nearby Pre-Pottery Neolithic A site of Urfa Yeni-Yol.
 This is not far from other known Pre-Pottery Neolithic A sites around Urfa: Göbekli Tepe (about 10 kilometers), Gürcütepe.
 It is reported that it was discovered in 1993 on Yeni Yol street in Balıklıgöl, at the same location where the Pre-Pottery Neolithic site of Yeni Mahalle was investigated from 1997.

-The statue is nearly 1.90 meters tall.
+The statue is approximately 1.90 meters tall.
 The eyes form deep holes, in which are set segments of black obsidian.
 It features a V-shaped collar or necklace.
 The hands are clasped in front, covering the genitals.
 The statue is thought to date to around 9000 BC, and is often claimed to be the oldest known statue in the world.